Florida Burning Tree Books

 No se pudo cargar la disponibilidad de retiro

 Norman Mailer.
-First edition, first printing (stated).
+First edition, stated first printing.
 Dust Jacket: Near Fine.
-Price-clipped (missing the $5.95 price).
-Designed by the amazing Paul Bacon.
-Jacket is in a mylar protective wrapper.
+An unclipped jacket with original price $5.95 on inside flap.
+In a mylar protective wrapper.
+Dust jacket designed by the amazing Paul Bacon.
 Hardcover: Very Good+ NY: The New American Library, 1968.
 No writing or markings in the well preserved edition, 288 pp.

 This is a significant work by Mailer in its own right, winning both the Pulitzer Prize for non-fiction (1968) and the National Book Award.